zs0302/Leary-lab-manual/README.md

 ## Presentations/Abstracts
 It is highly encouraged that you seek out opportunities to present your research, whether it is at departmental talk series and events, to other labs at conferences, or to the general public.
 Abstracts from work done in the lab must be approved by all authors (and Dr. Leary) prior to submission.
 If you are going to give a presentation (a poster or a talk), be prepared to give a practice presentation to the lab at least one week ahead of time (two weeks or more are advisable for conference presentations, and many weeks ahead of time are advisable for job talks, which require a lot of refining).
 Practice talks will help you feel comfortable with your presentation, and will also allow you to get feedback from the lab and implement those changes well in advance of your real presentation.

-Templates for posters are available, and those are highly recommended, particularly for orthopaedic focused conferences.
+Templates for posters are available at [here](), and those are highly recommended, particularly for orthopaedic focused conferences.
 Some general rules for posters should be followed: minimize text as much as possible (if you wrote a paragraph, you’re doing it wrong), make figures and text large and easy to see at a distance, label your axes, and make sure different colors are easily discriminable.
 ## Recommendation letters
 Letters of recommendation are one of the many benefits of working in a research lab.
 You can count on Dr. Leary to write a letter if you have spent at least 6 months in the lab.
 (It’s hard to really know someone if they have only been around for a few months.)
 Exceptions can be made for shorter-term lab members in special circumstances (e.g., new graduate students or postdocs applying for fellowships).